protomaps/PMTiles/spec/v3_design_doc.md

 # Directory Hierarchy
 * The number of entries in the root directory and leaf directories is up to the implementation.
-* However, the compressed size of the root directory cannot exceed (200?
-50?) kb.
+* However, the compressed size of the header plus root directory cannot exceed **16384 bytes**.
 This is to allow latency-optimized clients to prefetch the root directory and guarantee it is complete.
 (A sophisticated writer needs to determine the optimal root size via numerical method ?)
 * Root vs directory sizes and depth should be configurable by the user to adjust for optimize for different trade-offs: cost, bandwidth, latency.

 # Header Design